Kirill888/notes/_posts/2019-01-05-wireguard-via-websocket.md

 Currently Wi-Fi disconnects are likely to cause non-recoverable errors and will require bringing wireguard interface down and then back up manually.
-This is because route to the server is set up once and is not updated as you connect to a new hotspot with possibly different gateway.
+This is because route to the server is set up once and is not updated as you connect to a new router with possibly different gateway.

 I have only needed this on MacOS, Linux client will be very similar, but will likely need some changes here and there.